girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 ORDER BY salary_year_avg DESC
 ```

-### Key Insights on Highest-Paying Data Jobs in Poland:

 **Top Salaries:**
 The highest-paying role is "Head of Data Platform and Cloud" at Palta with 221,000 PLN annually.
 Roles like "Corporate Audit, AVP – Full Stack Data Scientist" and "Machine Learning Engineer" offer salaries around 186,000 PLN.